HOMMinteractive/hommsocialfeed/README.md

 /path/to/your/project/craft hommsocialfeed/social-feeds/update
 ```

-## Using HOMMSocialFeed
+## Using HOMM Social Feed

-Select _HOMMSocialFeed_ in the left navigation.
+Select _HOMM Social Feed_ in the left navigation.

 You can set following properties: